salewski/screen-wrappers/README.md

 The `'screen-ls'` program (and possibly other tools in the `'screen-wrappers'` project) is implemented in Bash (a Bourne shell derivative).
-The 'screen-wrappers' project was developed and tested using Bash 4.2.37, but uses only long-standing bash features; it should probably work with Bash 3.x and any later versions, as well.
-It may even work with Bash 2.x; the author would appreciate hearing about any successes or failures in this area.
+The 'screen-wrappers' project was developed and tested using Bash versions 4.2.37 and 4.3.30.
+It uses associative arrays which were added in Bash 4.0, so you'll need a 4.x version or newer; the `'configure'` script will check for this and exit with an error message if a new enough version of Bash is not found.
+The author would appreciate hearing about any successes or failures with other versions of Bash.
 In the unlikely event that your system does not already have bash installed, it can be obtained from the project's site:

    * http://www.gnu.org/software/bash/